tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

   - `GAME_DATA_PATH = './source code/world data/game data.json';`

 ### 1. Game Data Manager
-- The `GameDataManager` class is responsible for loading, parsing, checking, and storing data from these files.
+- The `GameDataManager` class is responsible for loading, parsing, checking, and storing data from JSON files.
   - Loads location data, parses it, checks for duplicate IDs and logs an error if any are found, then stores it in the `locations` collection as `Map` objects.
   - Utilizes the `LocationCoordinateManager` class, which is responsible for assigning (x,y,z) coordinates to locations.
   - Loads NPC data, parses it, checks for duplicate IDs and logs an error if any are found, then stores it in the `npcs` collection as `Map` objects.
+  - Categorizes NPCs based on their type (mobile, merchant, quest)
   - Loads item data, parses it, checks for duplicate IDs and logs an error if any are found, generates a unique ID for each item using the `generateUID()` method, then stores it in the `items` collection as `Map` objects.

-  - Stores game-related data in the `gameData` object.
+### 2. Database Manager
+- The `DatabaseManager` class handles data persistence and retrieval.
+  - Implements methods for querying, loading, and saving JSON data
+  - Provides specific methods for player data management (getPlayer, savePlayer)
+  - Handles world state persistence (getWorldState, saveWorldState)
+  - Manages game data loading and saving for various entity types

 ## IV.
 Game World

 ### 1. World Map
 - Location system
-  - Implement a grid-based or graph-based world structure
-  - Support for multi-level maps (e.g., dungeons, buildings)
+  - Implemented through the `LocationSystem` class
+  - Manages a collection of `Location` objects
+  - Handles player movement between locations
 - Zone system
-  - Implement a zone system to limit mobile NPC movement
+  - Not explicitly implemented in the current code, but can be added to the `Location` class

 ### 2. Time System
 - In-game time tracking
+  - Implemented through the `TimeSystem` class
-  - Implement official server time based on real-world time
+  - Tracks current time and updates based on delta time
-  - Support for time-based events and quests
+  - Provides methods to check if it's daytime

 ## V. Entity System

 ### 1. Base Entity Class
 - Common properties (ID, name, description)
-  - Implement a unique identifier system
-  - Support for localization of names and descriptions
+  - Implemented in the `Entity` class
 - State management
-  - Implement a robust state machine for entity behavior
-  - Support for custom states and transitions
+  - Basic update method provided in `Entity` class

 ### 2. Character System
 - Player characters
+  - Implemented through the `Player` class, extending `Character`
-  - Implement character creation and customization
+  - Includes inventory and quest log
-  - Support for multiple characters per account
 - Non-Player Characters (NPCs)
-  - Implement AI routines for NPC behavior
-  - Support for scripted interactions and dialogues
+  - Implemented through the `NPC` class, extending `Character`
+  - Includes type, dialogue tree, inventory, and AI state
 - Attributes (health, strength, etc.)
-  - Implement a flexible attribute system
-  - Support for derived attributes and status effects
+  - Not explicitly implemented in the current code, but can be added to the `Character` class
 - Inventory management
-  - Implement weight and size limitations
-  - Support for equipment slots and item usage
+  - Basic inventory system implemented in `Character` class

 ### 3. Item System
-- Item types (consumables, containers, weapons, etc.)
+- Item types (consumables, weapons, etc.)
-  - Implement a hierarchical item classification system
-  - Support for custom item types and properties
+  - Basic `Item` class implemented
+  - `Weapon` and `Consumable` classes extending `Item`
 - Item properties and effects
-  - Implement a flexible system for defining item effects
-  - Support for temporary and permanent item modifications
+  - Basic properties implemented (id, name, description, type)
+  - Effects can be implemented in the `use` method of each item type

 ## VI.
 Game Mechanics